 With the right filter in place, you'll notice:

-Every venue is different, but as a practical guideline:
+Every venue is different, but as a practical guideline for maintaining your commercial kitchen hygiene:

 Keeping a simple maintenance log (dates, products used, who did the work) is a big help when council or health inspectors visit, and it helps your team stay on top of routine cleaning.